JonBetts/CM0102-Starter-Kit/README.md

 -   **Regen Fixes** - Fixes a few minor things related to regens - only clubs with 45 or less players in the squad will now have regens generated (to keep AI squads free for other transfers), and it also fixes the issue of older regens (25+) being generated within smaller nations.

--   **Load All Players** - This will ensure all players from your chosen database are loaded into the game regardless as to how many leagues you select.
+-   **Load All Players** - Ensures all players from your chosen database are loaded into the game regardless as to how many leagues you select.
 Very useful if you normally select lots of leagues just to increase the number of available players, as having more leagues makes the game much slower.
 Loading all players doesn't seem to slow down performance, but it does make save game files around 25% larger.
 Loading all leagues also means a much higher chance of a game-breaking bug occurring at any point, so it's a nice, different option to have.
 Obviously if you select the "minimum database" in the game options, then all players won't load, but there will be more than there were when you previously selected it!

 -   **Tapani Regen Code** - Fixes an issue where regens get an ever increasing 'Positioning' attribute, which eventually leads to very low scoring games years down the line (basically every defender becomes Maldini!).
 I believe it also makes changes so that regens are created to be more balanced (supposedly by default regens can generate with low physical attributes, etc - I think this patch attempts to fix that).

--   **Uncap 20's** - This removes the upper attribute limit of 20 set in the game, allowing you to see a much more accurate value when certain players have some extremely good attributes.
+-   **Uncap 20's** - Removes the upper attribute limit of 20 set in the game, allowing you to see a much more accurate value when certain players have some extremely good attributes.
 The values can now range from 1 to 46 (as far as I remember!).
 A prime example is of course Maxim Tsigalko where his Finishing attribute is actually much higher than 20 under the bonnet,  due to his low current ability and high attributes (but also the fact that he only has high attributes that are important for strikers).

 -   **Use Miscellaneous Patches** - I have put together a collection of patches provided by Nick (including contributions from Saturn, Tapani, John Locke, xeno, et al) that I feel enhance the game quite a bit.
 You can either have all of them or have none of them - there's no room to list them all individually on the Starter Kit interface!
 I'll try to briefly describe each of them here:

+    * **AiSquadStatus** - You can now see the squad status of every player from every team on each team's Squad page and from each player's Contract page.

+    * **AllJobsTogether** - All available manager jobs are now grouped onto the same page.
+Please note this means _all_ jobs show against _every_ nation's job page.

-    * **AllowInstantSquadStatusBiddingReset** - This allows you to instantly change the squad status offered to a player you are trying to sign.
+    * **AllowInstantSquadStatusBiddingReset** - Allows you to instantly change the squad status offered to a player you are trying to sign.

-    * **AllowJanuaryTransfersInChampionsLeague** - This allows players you sign in January to be included in your Champions League squad.
+    * **AllowJanuaryTransfersInChampionsLeague** - Allows players you sign in January to be included in your Champions League squad.

-    * **AllowLoansToPlayInEurope** - This allows players on loan to be able to play in European games.
+    * **AllowLoansToPlayInEurope** - Allows players on loan to be able to play in European games.

-    * **AllowNonEULoans** - This allows you to loan players from any country.
+    * **AllowNonEULoans** - You can now loan players from any country.
 Please note, this doesn't make much difference if you have already selected the "No Work Permits" option on the main patcher menu!

     * **AllowYoungAndOld** - The original game had lower and higher limits on manager/non-player ages.
 These days managers start younger and finish later, so this patch removes that limit.